Abhishek-M-Rao/Abhishek-M-Rao/README.md

 - 👋 Hi, I’m @Abhishek-M-Rao
 - 👀 I’m interested in autonomous robots, machine learning, and generally low-level coding
 - 🌱 I’m currently learning computer architecture and embedded systems, for languages I am learning C++
-- 💞️ I’m looking to collaborate on research relating to autonomous mobile robots
+- 💞️ I’m looking to collaborate on research relating to autonomous mobile robots and microarchitecture
 - 📫 How to reach me my email abhishekrao@utexas.edu or phone 512-669-1451

 <!---